OSGConnect/tutorial-pytorch/README.md

 # untar the test and training data
 tar zxf MNIST_data.tar.gz

-# run the pytorch model
+# run the PyTorch model
 python main.py --save-model --epochs 20

 # remove the data directory
 rm -r data
 ```

-A submit script-`pytorch_cnn.sub` is also there to submit the pytorch job on the OSPool using the container that is provided by OSG.
+A submit script-`pytorch_cnn.sub` is also there to submit the PyTorch job on the OSPool using the container that is provided by OSG.
 The contents of `pytorch_cnn.sub` file are:
 ```
 # PyTorch test of convolutional neural network
 # Submit file